anuraagshakya/Dogs/README.md

 - A detailed view for viewing images in full screen when tapped
 - Dynamic cell sizes so that app looks more or less similar on all devices
 - Read the list of dogs from the API
+- Add 'Nice to haves'

+### Nice to have
+ - Although, one of the nice to haves was to limit 3rd party dependencies, I have used 'SwiftyJSON' to parse JSON files as doing so manually would me writing a lot of boiler plate code. ✅
+ - iPhone X support ✅
+ - Accessibility support
+ -